Skip to content

 #Advanced Recovery Options

-These fixes are for tablets that won’t boot normally or where standard fixes haven’t resolved the problem.
+These last fixes are for tablets that won’t boot normally or where the standard fixes haven’t moved the needle.

 #Fix 7: Factory Reset